 The Beats Studio are not just one of the most iconic pairs of Beats headphones available, but one of the most iconic pairs of headphones full stop.
 Soundwise, they're bassy (as you'd expect), but the entire nature of the audio profile seems to have shifted to make it more refined.
 They can go loud and hard, and the addition of active noise cancellation should only help focus you on the music.

 Beats Solo 3 Wireless

 Touch-sensitive controls are present on the left ear cup for skipping tracks and changing volume.
-Beats claims up to 40 hours of life - and they do last so long - but naturally you can also plug in a 3.5mm cable for a wired connection to your phone.
+Beats claims up to 40 hours of life - and they do last so long - but, naturally, you can also plug in a 3.5mm cable for a wired connection to your phone.
 Or charge them up for five minutes to get three hours of playback time.

-Beats Flex are a welcome update to the formula laid out by Beats X, and are some of the best budget wireless earbuds around, with a neckband design.
+Beats Flex are a welcome update to the formula laid out by Beats X, and are some of the best budget wireless earbuds around with a neckband design.